-By now, if you’ve been following this Foolishness series through Lent, you’ve probably figured out that being a fool for Christ isn’t really foolish at all.
+By now, you’ve probably figured out that wandering in the wilderness to follow Jesus isn’t just senseless meandering.
+It doesn’t mean going around in aimless circles.
 But it does require turning our expectations and assumptions around.
 It requires becoming vulnerable, having enough humility to accept ridicule, even.
-That can make us seem foolish to those who don’t know Christ.

 But Jesus submitted himself to that kind of humiliation, and if we are to be his followers, we have to accept that it is only in dying we can experience resurrection.
 It is only in humility that we can be exalted with Christ, and it is only in asking the seemingly foolish question that we can find the answer that leads to eternal life.